renaissance-publishing/renaissance/src/chapters/building-an-analyst.md

 Analysts need someone to provide them with clues and information to *analyse*: they depend on *Infiltrators* to get into interesting places and get out with interesting things; on *Socialites* to use their social skills to get information out of people; and on *Provisioners* to buy, bribe, or extort secrets and treasures that can't be acquired any other way.

-Analysts also often need resources — access to libraries, workshops and laboratories.
+Analysts also often need resources — access to libraries, workshops, and laboratories.
 They might depend on a *Provisioner* to get them these resources.

 And, of course, once an *Analyst* has a strong hypothesis or workable plan, they might need a "doer" to carry it out; this might be an *Infiltrator* quietly stealing a hidden treasure or dispatching a troublesome noble, a *Socialite* running a smear campaign or blackmailing a noble, or — last, but by no means least — a *Combatant* sorting an enemy out.